The debug Library: Inspection and Hooks

 Unlike locals, upvalues exist as long as the closure exists, even when the enclosing function has returned.
 That is what makes closures useful.

-Sharing Upvalue Storage with upvaluejoin
+Sharing upvalue storage with upvaluejoin

 Lua 5.2 introduced two functions that manipulate upvalue identity at a deeper level.